azulverdosa/Guess-The-Phrase-aka-Hangman-/README.md

 ## General Information

-A farly simple TypeScript project that is a phrases guessing game - aka Hangman.
+A fairly simple TypeScript project that is a phrases guessing game - aka Hangman.
 Styling is pretty basic, but I have plans to update and improve this.
 I wanted to try a bit of TypeScript in with a starter project to get my feet wet.
 Styling the Keyboard took some creativity and learning how to use the useCallback hook was an added bonus.

 ## Technologies Used